cooscoos/Hoive/README.md

 This order seems sensible:

 * pillbug - forcing other player's move but with limited checks (still need hive breakcheck), plus update pmoore for sumo list and sumo action
+* beetle
+* then back to pillbug to capture the beetle gate rule
 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
-* beetle
 * mosquito

 ### "House rules"